Let’s Hike to a Place Where Nethravathi River Takes Birth & Peaks Play Hide and Seek.

 According to locals, the river was first discovered by sages living in Dharmasthala, who came on this trek to collect the holy water.
 This river flows through the famous pilgrimage place Dharmasthala and is considered one of the sacred rivers in India.
 In another tale, it is believed that Lord Almighty, in His embodiment as Varaha protected the land immersed in floods by raising it.
 Relieved, the land in the state of bliss shed happy tears and the same is considered as Nethravathi’s birth.
 The renowned Bandaje Falls, on Bandaje and Ballalarayana Durga trek, is formed by a tributary of the Nethravathi River.

 Once in a while, you should go to a place where land meets the sky, life sparkles, and your learnings are accentuated.
 In our dictionary, the Nethravathi trek fulfils all these criteria, giving you all the reasons to go on this joyous trek.
-On a two-day adventure, you will push your limits, dip in Kodige Falls and witness the architectural marvel at Chennakeshava temple in the Belur.
+On a two-day adventure, you will visit Hanging Bridge and witness the architectural marvel at Chennakeshava temple in the Belur.
 With all enthusiasm, we invite you on the Nethravathi trek.
 Check out the itinerary and join us on our next adventure.